Does provable absence of barren plateaus imply classical simulability?: Conclusions

 While the hopes for this approach were largely fueled by the overwhelming success of neural networks in classical machine learning, it did not take long for the community to realize that variational quantum computing can be significantly more challenging than its classical counterpart.
 In fact, as any practitioner can testify, actually performing the optimization for moderate-sized problems is frustrating.
 This opened the door to studying causes of untrainability, leading to the discovery of several sources of barren plateaus and how to avoid them.
 While this quest was in many ways fruitful, with numerous approaches identified, here we have argued that all of these approaches are at heart rather simple.
 More concretely, we have argued that the strategies for avoiding barren plateaus considered by the community so far lead to algorithms that effectively live in polynomially sized subspaces.
 From here, one can do away with parameterized quantum circuits and instead simulate the algorithms classically (potentially after an initial data acquisition stage on quantum hardware).

 Our argument here at times borders on trivial, and may be---in some form, or another---already known to many.
 However, the connection between the absence of barren plateaus and simulability still has not permeated the field's Zeitgeist, and it is not uncommon to find claims where the absence of barren plateaus is equated with practical usefulness.
-In this manner, our conclusions push against current practice in the community and the net result is that variational quantum algorithms need, at best, a serious rethink.
+In this manner, our conclusions push against current practice in the community and the net result is that variational quantum algorithms need a rethink.

 \textit{So, where does this leave us?} One path forward is to embrace our case-by-case argument as something positive.
-The fact that a quantum computer is generally not required to implement the parameterized quantum circuit, but might be needed for an initial data acquisition stage, makes such algorithms much easier to implement.
+While some classical simulations have been performed~\cite{bermejo2024quantum,angrisani2024classically,lerch2024efficient,anschuetz2024arbitrary,mele2024noise,shin2024dequantising,ermakov2024unified,miller2025simulation}, much work remains to be done in this field of ``quantum machine learning dequantization''.
+Moreover, the fact that a quantum computer is generally not required to implement the parameterized quantum circuit, but might be needed for an initial data acquisition stage, makes such algorithms much easier to implement.
 To take advantage of this opportunity will require research into how to best perform the data acquisition stage and how to best perform the classical simulation needed to optimize the loss.
 Moreover, careful analytic work will be required to understand the scaling of the classical simulation algorithms.
 It may well turn out that simulating the parametrized quantum circuit on quantum hardware enjoys polynomial advantages over our best classical algorithms.